ubc-systopia/netshaper/evaluation/microbenchmarks/README.md

 ## Client
 ### Prerequisites
-Ensure that Docke, Docker Compose, and python are installed on the client machine.
+Ensure that Docker, Docker Compose, and Python are installed on the client machine.
 ```bash
 sudo apt install docker-compose python3 python3-pip
 ```